 - Communications With Us (Hi There!): You may also provide us information when you respond to surveys, communicate with our team about a support question, or post a question at one of our Websites.

 Information We Collect Automatically

 We also collect some information automatically:

 - Log Information: Like most online service providers, we collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
 We collect log information when you use our Websites-for example, when you visit or make an order at ukustic.com or ukustic.ca.

 - Usage Information: We collect information about your usage of our Websites.
 For example, we collect information about the actions users perform on the site–in other words, who did what, when and to what thing on a site.
-As another example, our WooCommerce Usage Tracker tracks information like your email address and information about our online store, such as the aggregate number of orders and customers.
 We also collect information about what happens when you use our Websites (e.g., page views) along with information about your device (e.g., screen size, name of cellular network, and mobile device manufacturer).
 We use this information to, for example, provide our Websites to you, as well as get insights on how people use our Websites, so we can make our Websites better.

 - Location Information: We may determine the approximate location of your device from your IP address.
 We collect and use this information to, for example, calculate how many people visit our Websites from certain geographic regions.
 We may also collect information about your precise location via our mobile apps (when, for example, you post a photograph with location information) if you allow us to do so through your mobile device operating system’s permissions.